The Big Picture…

 Lintula, Tuunanen, & Salo’s paper “Conceptualizing The Value Co-Destruction Process For Service Systems: Literature Review And Synthesis“. surveyed the literature.
 From that, they developed a framework to understand value co-destruction.

-That framework identified three dimensions of components leading to value co-destruction.
-These are: orientation, resources and perceptions.
-And these components arise at different times: before, during, or after the service process.
-Figure 1 shows this framework.
+And their framework identified three components leading to value co-destruction (Figure 2).
+These are orientation, resources and perceptions.
+They also identified these components arise at different times: before, during, or after the service process.

 Let’s look at these dimensions and components in turn.